-Our research suggests that with proper management and strategy, evolution can help corals adapt to rising temperatures.
+Research shows that genetic diversity can help corals adapt to rising ocean temperatures.

 The Challenge

-Corals are threatened by climate change, in addition to overfishing, pollution, and other stressors.
+Corals are threatened by climate change, in addition to overfishing, land-based pollution, and other stressors.

 Collectively, we need to dramatically reduce global emissions.
 But what else can we do to ensure coral reefs stay healthy and continue to provide benefits to wildlife and people?